Opalinium/auxilor.github.io/docs/all-plugins/custom-gui-slots.md

 ## What are custom GUI slots?

-When configuring a GUI in a plugin, you might stumble accross this:
+When configuring a GUI in a plugin, you might stumble across this:

 ```yaml
 # Custom GUI slots; see here for a how-to: https://plugins.auxilor.io/all-plugins/custom-gui-slots
 custom-slots: []
 ```

-This means you can add custom items (with commands) to your GUIs for that extra layer of customisability.
+This means you can add custom items (with commands) to your GUIs for that extra layer of customizability.

 ## How to make a custom GUI slot

-Quite simply, a GUI slot looks like this:
+Put simply, a GUI slot looks like this:

 ```yaml
 custom-slots: